(214) 390-7947 (Overseas Callers)

 Can I work in more than one volunteer program in Tanzania at a time?

 Yes, you can choose to work in more than one volunteer project at a time.
 Our in-country coordinator can help you begin the application process for two volunteer programs.
 But you should keep in mind that each project requires you to work for at least 4 hours every day.
 Therefore, it can be physically exhausting to complete more than one volunteer project at the same time.
+A better option might be splitting your travel time between two projects so you can fully devote yourself to each one at a time.

-How old should I be to take part in IFRE’sprojects?
+How old should I be to take part in IFRE’s projects?

-Who manages the volunteer works in Tnnzania?
+Who manages the volunteer work in Tanzania?

 All of our programs are completely managed by our in-country coordinator from the start of the project to its end.
 They will offer you support and are there to help you with anything you may need.